turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/arrays_and_hashes.markdown

 Arrays are the most fundamental collection type in programming.
 Just about every language has them.
 Arrays are collections of data where each element is addressed by an arbitrary number called the *index* or *position*.

 Let's model some of the core concepts.

-*NOTE*: When doing these exercises in irb/pry, you'll want to first define a `Bead` class by running the instruction `class Bead; end` in that irb/pry session.
+In this section, we'll step through using some of the fundamental Array methods, including:

+* `[]`
+* `count`
+* `<<` / `push`
+* `unshift`
+* `insert`
+* `pop`
+* `shift`
+* `shuffle`

+As we go, we'll work side-by-side with our physical Array model and with an IRB/Pry session.

 1. Lay down your large piece of paper and write `data` in large letters.
 This is the name of your collection.
 How many elements are in your collection so far?
 2. Put the empty `0` cup on the paper.
 If you now fetched the value inside `data[0]`, what would you get back?
-3. Store a bead into the zero cup, the equivalent of maybe `data[0] = Bead.new`.
+3. Store a "blue" bead into the zero cup, the equivalent of maybe `data[0] = "blue"`.
 What would you expect the answer of `data.count` to be?
 4. We can explicitly set the value of another cup.
-Add `data[1] = Bead.new`.
+Add `data[1] = "red"`.
 That does note change the answer to `data.first`, but does change `data.last`.
 Why?
 5. The "shovel" operator (`<<`) adds an element to the end of an existing array.
-Pretend you ran `data << Bead.new`.
+Pretend you ran `data << "green"`.
 How many beads are in the array in total?
 6. It turns out that "shovel" is just syntactic sugar for the method named `push`.
 Pretend you ran `data.push(nil)`.
 How does that affect your array?
 What is the value of `data.count` now?
 7. Sometimes you want to add an element to the *beginning* of an array.
-You do that with `data.unshift(Bead.new)`.
+You do that with `data.unshift("purple")`.
 But wait a minute.
 You can't add the cup with marker `4` to the beginning of `data`.
 What do you do?
 8. You can also insert data into a specific location.
-Say you ran `data.insert(3, Bead.new)`.
+Say you ran `data.insert(3, "orange")`.
 How does that change things?
 9. You can remove the last element of an array by running `data.pop`.
 Do that now.
+9. You can remove the first element of an array by running `data.shift`.
+Do that now.
 9. If you run `.shuffle` on an array it creates a copy of the array with the values shuffled in random order.
 But you only have enough cups for one array.
 How about you run `data = data.shuffle`?
 10. There's a ton you can do with *enumerable* methods.
 But the fundamental enumerator is the method `each`.
-On the side of your paper, write the output for this code: `data.each{|b| puts "Bead Size: #{b.size}mm"}` and guess the size of each bead in millimeters
+On the side of your paper, write the output for this code: `data.each {|b| puts b }`.

 Got it?
 Here are the important concepts you've seen: